pacs-course/pacs-examples/Examples/src/Templates/README.md

 techniques, *among which one that uses variadic templates*.

 * `traits/`  An example of the usage of traits (which are in fact also policies).

+* `VariadicTemplates` Some use of variadic templates and fold operators